saint2706/Games/README.md

 Enjoy a fast-paced game of Uno that recreates the classic 108-card deck, supports stacking draw cards, and lets you battle an assortment of AI personalities.
-The terminal interface highlights the active color, tracks draw penalties, and prompts for wild-card color selections while bots automatically choose colours based on the makeup of their hands.
+The rebuilt engine adds authentic Wild +4 challenges, automatic penalties when someone forgets to shout UNO, and smarter bots that weigh risks before bluffing with a draw card.
+The terminal interface highlights the active colour, tracks draw penalties, and prompts for wild-card colour selections while bots automatically choose colours based on the makeup of their hands.

 ```bash
 python -m card_games.uno --players 4 --bots 3 --bot-skill balanced --seed 2024